Roth Individual Retirement Accounts

 - Investment income earned inside a Roth IRA is not reported on your annual tax return.

 - Withdrawals from a Roth IRA can be entirely tax-free at the federal level.

-- Roth IRAs do not have mandatory minimum distributions, known as RMDs.
+- Roth IRAs don't have mandatory minimum distributions, known as RMDs.
 You're not required to take the money out until you want to.

 - Early withdrawals from a Roth IRA can be subject to taxes and penalties.

-- There are income restrictions for being eligible to fund a Roth IRA.
+- There are income restrictions for eligibility to fund a Roth IRA.

 - Losses in a Roth IRA are tax deductible only if you cash out the account out in its entirety, which might not always prove to be advantageous.